A-Levels Curriculum Guide

 Career opportunities include; Statisticians, Actuaries, Physicists, Surveyors, Town planners, Engineers, Teaching, Management, Computing, Accountancy

-GEOGRAPHY - Block A - Edexcel/Pearson
+GEOGRAPHY - Edexcel/Pearson

 Lessons 6.75 hours total per week.